 If you’re on a budget or can’t get access to a decent vegan mayo, then home-made is definitely the way to go.

-2ooml / 1 cup neutral-tasting oil (e.g. organic rapeseed (canola) oil, sunflower oil, grapeseed oil)
+- 200 g / 1 cup neutral-tasting oil e.g. organic rapeseed (canola) oil, sunflower oil, grapeseed oil

-1. Place the aquafaba, vinegar, syrup, Dijon mustard and salt in a jug or deep bowl.
+- Place the aquafaba, vinegar, syrup, mustard and salt in a jug.
 Using a stick (immersion) blender, whizz the ingredients until fully combined.

-4. Transfer the mayonnaise to a clean glass jar and refrigerate.
-The mayonnaise should keep for at least 2 weeks.
+- Transfer the mayonnaise to a clean glass jar and refrigerate.
+The mayonnaise should keep for up to 2 weeks.

 Pin for later ⬇️